PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

   This is the current status of the LPC43xx port:

-  - The basic OS test configuration is fully coded a ready for test.
-    This includes:  SYSTICK system time, pin and GPIO configuration, basic UART support.
+  - The basic OS test configuration and the basic NSH configurations are present and fully verified.
+This includes:  SYSTICK system time, pin and GPIO configuration, and serial console support.

   - The following drivers have been copied from the LPC17xx port, but require integration into the LPC43xx.
 This integration should